eZmaxinc/eZmax-SDK-go/docs/CreditcardmerchantListElement.md

 ### NewCreditcardmerchantListElement

-`func NewCreditcardmerchantListElement(pkiCreditcardmerchantID int32, fkiBankaccountID int32, bCreditcardmerchantDenyvisa bool, bCreditcardmerchantDenymastercard bool, bCreditcardmerchantDenyamex bool, bCreditcardmerchantIsactive bool, sCreditcardmerchantDescription string, sCreditcardmerchantStoreid string, ) *CreditcardmerchantListElement`
+`func NewCreditcardmerchantListElement(pkiCreditcardmerchantID int32, bCreditcardmerchantDenyvisa bool, bCreditcardmerchantDenymastercard bool, bCreditcardmerchantDenyamex bool, bCreditcardmerchantIsactive bool, sCreditcardmerchantDescription string, sCreditcardmerchantStoreid string, ) *CreditcardmerchantListElement`

 NewCreditcardmerchantListElement instantiates a new CreditcardmerchantListElement object This constructor will assign default values to properties that have it defined,